wso2-extensions/esb-connector-amazonlambda/docs/aliases.md

     <functionVersion>{$ctx:functionVersion}</functionVersion>
     <aliasName>{$ctx:aliasName}</aliasName>
     <updatedAliasAdditionalVersionWeight>{$ctx:updatedAliasAdditionalVersionWeight}</updatedAliasAdditionalVersionWeight>
+    <apiVersionUpdateAlias>{$ctx:apiVersionUpdateAlias}</apiVersionUpdateAlias>
 </amazonlambda.updateAlias>
 ```

 **Properties**
 * functionName : The name of the Lambda function that the alias invokes.
-* updatedAliasDescription: The description of the alias.
+* updatedAliasDescription : The description of the alias.
 * functionVersion : The function version that the alias invokes.
-* aliasName: The name of the alias.
+* aliasName : The name of the alias.
 * updatedAliasAdditionalVersionWeight : The name of second alias, and the percentage of traffic that's routed to it.
+* apiVersionUpdateAlias : API version for UpdateAlias method.

 **Sample request**